-Allow a child to express feelings and ask questions, and be willing to explain what happened with as much detail as is appropriate.
-Be truthful, but leave out details you don’t think is needed.
-For instance, talk about death as what it is.
-Avoid making confusing statements like talking about a person being asleep.
+Allow a child to express feelings and ask questions.
+Be willing to explain what happened in as much detail as is appropriate.
+Be truthful, but leave out details that are not necessary.
+For instance, talk about death and avoid making confusing statements about a person being asleep.

 Supporting Good Mental Health

 These therapists can provide constructive behavioral therapies to help your child recognize and change negative thought patterns.
-Alternative therapies, like music therapy, play therapy, or art therapy can also be healthy coping strategies for children and teens.
+Alternative therapies, like music therapy, play therapy, or art therapy, can also be healthy coping strategies for children and teens.

 Unfortunately, children and teens must sometimes face cancer, either in themselves or a family member.
 It is up to adults in their lives to support them, guide them, and listen.
 A robust social support system, honest communication, and a healthy grieving process are essential for helping a child get through this period.Get Your FREE Mesothelioma Packet